Husky-Connor/PureData_Workshop/README.md

 	* note.pd: generates tones based on the values passed to it by main.pd
 	* adsr.pd: generates an envelope that modulates the dynamics of each note
 ## Stage 3
-* Sawtooth synth with 8-voice polyphony, ADSR envelope and parameter-controlled filter
+* Sawtooth synth with 8-voice polyphony, ADSR envelope, and a parameter-controlled filter
 * Builds upon skills learned in stage 2
 * filter.pd adjusts the frequency content of each note according to its four parameters:
 	* Start: starting frequency